-This article is written by Suryansh Singh, a 3rd-year law student from Indore Institute of law.
+This article is written by Suryansh Singh, a 3rd-year law student from Indore Institute of law and Adhila Muhammed Arif, a student of Government Law College, Thiruvananthapuram.
 This article mainly discusses the powers and functions of the Supreme Court.

-Previously Federal court constituted under the Government of India Act 1935, was considered to be the apex court of India which was structured during the British rule.
-Then in 1950, the supreme court was established which took place of the federal court.
-The constitution is the supreme law of the land and it contains provisions which are enforced by law.
+Previously Federal Court constituted under the Government of India Act 1935, was considered to be the apex court of India which was structured during British rule.
+Then in 1950, the Supreme Court was established which took place of the federal court.
+The constitution is the supreme law of the land and it contains provisions that are enforced by law.
 Without the enforcement of the law, the provisions embedded under the constitution are meaningless.
 Therefore the judiciary has independence in order to interpret the provisions of the Indian constitution.
-Being the apex court of the country the supreme court works under the framework of the constitution by acting as the guardian of the constitution and custodian of the fundamental rights and freedom of the citizens of our country.
+Being the apex court of the country the Supreme Court works under the framework of the constitution by acting as the guardian of the constitution and custodian of the fundamental rights and freedom of the citizens of our country.
 It is the interpreter of the provisions and the controller of the entire judicial system of India.

-Article 124 of the Indian constitution states that there shall be a supreme court in India.
-Any decision of the supreme court shall be binding upon all the subordinate courts.
-In India, there is an independent judiciary so that the traditional concept of natural justice and good conscience should be maintained equal justice shall prevail.
+Article 124 of the Indian constitution states that there shall be a Supreme Court in India.
+Any decision of the Supreme Court shall be binding upon all the subordinate courts.
+In India, there is an independent judiciary so the traditional concept of natural justice and good conscience should be maintained equal justice shall prevail.
 In India, there is a separate judicial system so that the clarity and uniformity in the shall be maintained.

-Article 124(3) of the Indian constitution states the following conditions for a person to become the judge of the supreme court
+Article 124(3) of the Indian Constitution states the following conditions for a person to become a judge of the Supreme Court